 It is intended that further Faculties will be added through a staged rollout.

 Working to educate the UBC community about academic integrity regulations.

 Supporting UBC students suspected of

-The diversionary process is available when the student admits to having committed academic misconduct, the misconduct is not egregious, and it is the student’s first offence.
-A first offence means there is no previous academic misconduct record.
+The diversionary process is available when the student admits to having committed academic misconduct and it is the student’s first offense.
+A first offense means there is no previous academic misconduct record.
 Both Faculty and student need to agree to engage in the diversionary process.

 The student has the right to not sign the plan if they have concerns or if they disagree.
 Other options are available such as a written warning or a referral to PACSD.

 The Academic Integrity Hub will receive referrals from the Faculty when the Faculty feels the case of academic misconduct can be suitably resolved by the diversionary process, and the student is eligible (first offence and admitted to the misconduct).
 The referral includes the proposed Integrity Plan.

 Following the referral, the Academic Integrity Hub will organize a meeting with the student.
 The Academic Integrity Hub will present the diversionary process to the student, answer any questions they may have, and review the terms proposed by the Faculty with them.
 As Integrity Plans are intended to be educative, the student may consider what would help them to better their understanding of academic integrity concepts or related skills.

 The Academic Integrity Hub will facilitate the Integrity Plan, acting as the intermediary between Faculty and student.
 This will include sharing the outcomes determined by the Faculty and having a discussion around outcomes with the student.
 The Academic Integrity Hub will facilitate the signature of the Integrity Plan.

 The Academic Integrity Hub will track completion of the outcomes of the Integrity Plans.
 They will liaise with the Faculties and PACSD to confirm completion or to signal if students have not satisfied the terms of the agreement within the deadline.